JAgo2000/Pokedex/README.md

 ### Training with Go:
 ### API, Caching, Repl, Testing, Mutex

-With program you can explore the PokemonWorld, catch Pokemons and geting information about them
+With this program you can explore the PokemonWorld, catch Pokemons and getting interesting Facts about them

 ------------------------